elotroalex/chiens/_texts/translation.md

 [89]({{site.baseurl}}/chiens/p089.html){:.pagetitle}

-*(At this moment, a vision: in a tropical field, the innenarrable silhouette of The Great Prohibiter trembles and convulses.
+*(At this moment, a vision: in a tropical field, the innenarrable silhouette of The Great Prohibitor trembles and convulses.
 The Herald, "his mouth," is lying under a tree.
 He is snoring.)*

-- {:.sp} The Great Prohibiter.
+- {:.sp} The Great Prohibitor.

 - {: .pr} Come on.
-Come on; wake up, mouth, you rude, stupid and sleepy creature which wretched fate has foisted upon me.
+Come on.
+Wake up, mouth, you rude, stupid and sleepy creature.
+What have I done to deserve this mouth?
 - My mouth
 - Oh, my tardigrade mouth
 - my shame
-- {: .pr} I have a flood of words, of orders, of counter-orders awaiting impatiently in the recesses of my saliva
+- {: .pr} I have a flood of words, of orders, of counter-orders awaiting impatiently in the recesses of my saliva.
-- Come on, quickly, quickly, the animal snores
+- Come on, hurry up, hurry up.
+The animal snores.
-- but maybe you do not know who I am: veto, veto, not bad
+- Oh, but maybe you do not know who I am.
+I am veto, veto ...
-- No, it's veto, veto
+- No, not a dog bark.
+No, it's veto, veto.
-- {: .pr} not ringing any bells?
-I see that nothing comes to mind.
-And yet, at my bark, mouths stop talking, legs cease their wandering, the world is scarred with borders, brims with obstacles, veto, veto
+- {: .pr} Not ringing any bells?
+Nothing comes to mind, eh?
+And yet, when I shout, mouths stop talking, legs stop walking, the world is gashed with borders, and obstacles crop up all over, veto, veto.
 - I am the compressor, the suppressor, the stage manager
-- I'm The Great Prohibiter
+- I'm The Great Prohibitor
 - let me explain
-- {:.pr} Well, higher ups had ascertained that a dreadful, absurd squandering had been taking place for far too long, shocking, insane gifts, an excess of liberality, indulgences and permissions, all of which undoubtedly disturbed our fragile economy, so fragile, a threat to the bound universe
+- {:.pr} So, higher ups had ascertained that a dreadful, absurd squandering had been taking place for far too long, shocking, insane gifts, an excess of liberality, indulgences and permissions, all of which undoubtedly disturbed our fragile economy, so fragile, a threat to the bound universe
 - bound
 - and it was then that I was summoned.
-Prohibiter, The Great Prohibiter
+Prohibitor, the Great Prohibitor
-- I am The Great Prohibiter, you understand?
+- I am the Great Prohibitor, do you understand now?
 - He who reigns, reins, restraints, retains and constraints.
 - {:.pr} the negative order, defense personified, the eloquent handcuff, the jail lock, the gag on the well-hung tongue, the less which is the contrary of more, the stop which is the exact opposite of true movement, not the station,